-As pre- determined by the CMO depending on the layout of the Cross Country courses and the accessibility of the site.
+As pre-determined by the CMO depending on the layout of the Cross Country courses and the accessibility of the site.

-If possible: ambulance or equivalent arrangement (see table in II.3 for details) for:
+If possible: ambulance or appropriate transportation plan (see II.3 (below) for details) for:

 - Treatment of minor ailments - Observation and initial treatment of serious injuries or illness - Transportation to appropriate medical facilities.